 Makes: 18 mini muffins or 8 medium muffins Prep time: 5 minutes Cook time: 20-35 minutes Difficulty: Easy

 2 ripe frozen bananas 2 cups organic, whole rolled oats 2 tablespoons tahini 2 tablespoons shredded coconut 1/8 teaspoon salt 1 teaspoon baking powder 1 teaspoon vanilla (I used powder) 1 tablespoon maple syrup (optional) 1 lemon, juice and zest 1 cup frozen blueberries

 Preheat oven to 180 degrees celsius fan-forced.
 Add all ingredients except for the blueberries to your food processor.
 Pulse to combine and blend until smooth and evenly combined.

 Fill silicone cup cake moulds with the mixture.

-Best served warm for brekkie or on the run.
-Makes a sustaining take-to-work snack.
+Best served warm for brekkie or on the run, plus makes a sustaining take-to-work snack.